 What should I wear?

 848 Lake St, Oak Park, IL 60301.
-The Food Pantry is located in the lower level of First United Church; on the NE corner of Lake and Kenilworth.
+Our pantry and offices are located in the lower level of First United Church; on the NE corner of Lake and Kenilworth.
 Enter via the parking lot on Kenilworth.

 Is parking available?